lostjared/acidcam-gpu/README.md

 ### Optional Build Features (CUDA / Audio / MIDI)

 Each of the major optional subsystems is toggled by a CMake flag on ACMX2:

+`-DWITH_CUDA=ON` requires both the NVIDIA CUDA toolkit and an OpenCV build that was compiled with CUDA support.
+Installing only the toolkit is not enough.
+On Arch Linux, use `opencv-cuda` instead of `opencv`; elsewhere, install an equivalent package or compile OpenCV with CUDA enabled.

 | Flag | Default | Effect when `OFF` |
 |------|---------|-------------------|